Which side of the fence am I responsible for?

 What can I do if my neighbour won’t repair their fence?

-This is tricky ground and the cause of many a neighbourly dispute.
+This is the cause of many a neighbourly dispute.
 If your neighbour is unable to pay for a repair, you could offer to help them.
 Just be sure to put any agreement in writing.
 Make it clear that the payment is a gift and that you’re not assuming future responsibility for the fence.
 You could also agree to split the cost.

 A more controversial option is to put up your own fence on your side of the garden, so that there are two fences running alongside each other.